wellmindhealth/FKmermaid/README.md

 ## Testing

-The project includes a comprehensive test suite:
+The project includes a comprehensive test suite with 5 categories:

 ```powershell
 # Run all tests